zhouxingtuan/eproto/README.md

     # table :
     	the 1 is the type(1 proto_table/ 2 proto_array),
     	the 2 is the key name,
-    	the 3 is the proto name refer to
+    	the 3 is the proto name refers to
     --]]
 	local eproto = require("eproto")
 	local Address = {